 Massachusetts Bay Transportation Authority.
 The MBTA issues its own bonds and notes and is also responsible for the payment of obligations issued by the Boston Metropolitan District prior to the creation of the MBTA in 1964.
 Prior to July 1, 2000, the Commonwealth supported MBTA bonds, notes and other obligations through guaranties of the debt service on its bonds and notes, contract assistance generally equal to 90% of the debt service on outstanding MBTA bonds and payment of the MBTA's net cost of service (current expenses, including debt service, minus current income).
-Beginning July 1, 2000, the Commonwealth's annual obligation to support the MBTA for operating costs and debt service is limited to a portion of the revenues raised by the Commonwealth's sales tax, but the Commonwealth remains contingently liable for the payment of MBTA bonds and notes issued prior to July 1, 2000 and for MBTA payment obligations related to leases, reimbursement obligations, interest exchange agreements and other financing obligations entered into prior to July 1, 2000.
-The Commonwealth's obligation to pay such prior bonds is a general obligation for which its full faith and credit have been pledged.
-As of June 30, 2014, the Massachusetts Bay Transportation Authority had approximately \$296.6 million of such prior bonds outstanding.
-Such bonds are currently scheduled to mature annually through fiscal 2030, with annual debt service in the range of approximately \$87 million to \$39 million through fiscal 2016 and declining thereafter.
+Beginning July 1, 2000, the Commonwealth's annual obligation to support the MBTA for operating costs and debt service is limited to a portion of the revenues raised by the Commonwealth's sales tax, but the Commonwealth remains contingently liable for the payment of MBTA bonds and notes issued prior to July 1, 2000 and for MBTA payment obligations related to leases, reimbursement obligations, interest exchange agreements and other financing obligation for which its full faith and credit have been pledged.
+As of August 31, 2014, the Massachusetts Bay Transportation Authority had approximately \$296.6 million of such prior bonds are currently scheduled to mature annually through fiscal 2030, with annual debt service in the range of approximately \$87 million to \$39 million through fiscal 2016 and declining thereafter.